-Understanding Trauma, a Workshop for Birth Workers
+Understanding Trauma, a Workshop for Birth Workers (Virtual)

 Designed for birth workers, this workshop will explore how trauma affects pregnant people and offer best practices in supporting them during pregnancy, labor, delivery, and parenthood.

 - Introduction to understanding trauma and its impact on the brain, mind, body, families, and communities

 - How to identify trauma symptoms and practical applications for healing

 - Ways to make your intake and paperwork more trauma-informed

 - Tools for regulating the nervous system and how one might discharge and process trauma

 - Take home tools to restore balance, renew hope and resilience in your clients